 You see, western Christian religions traditionally dated the Exodus to the time of Ramses I. However, if we look at all the evidence we have for the time of Ramses I, there is not even a hint of anything like the events in Exodus.
 Critics then say, “there is no evidence for the events in Exodus”, and they’d be right if we finished their sentence with the words, “...during the reign of Ramses I”.
 That’s no wonder, though, because the Exodus probably happened about two centuries earlier (at least)!

 When historians and theologians calculate the date of the Exodus, they play fast-and-loose with the Biblical text.
 They accept the Bible’s dates in one place, but then defer to secular dates in another place.
-Secondly, the translators of nearly every English Bible used texts which we now know have corrupted dates for the events in Genesis.
+Secondly, nearly every English Bible is based on the the Hebrew Masoretic texts, which we now know have corrupted dates for the events in Genesis (Orthodox Churches use different texts with correct dates).
 Putting all of this together, it means that the traditional dating for the Exodus is all wrong.

 What happens if we actually go strictly by the Bible’s dates, and only use the most reliable ancient Bible manuscripts (which we used to create our translation)?
 Then we arrive at a much earlier date for the events of Exodus.

-Yes, everyone was looking for proof of the events in Exodus in the wrong part of Egyptian history.
-This misunderstanding enabled critics to argue that there was no proof of the events in Exodus; meanwhile most Christian researchers stubbonly refused to accept that their calculations and Bible manuscripts were wrong.
+Yes, everyone was looking for proof of the events in Exodus in the wrong part of Egyptian history (in the 1290s BCE).
+This misunderstanding enabled critics to argue that there was no proof of the events in Exodus; meanwhile most (Western) Christian researchers stubbonly refused to accept that their calculations and Bible manuscripts were wrong.

 So when did the Exodus really happen?

-So if we look at the correct part of Egyptian history, we actually do find evidence for the events of Exodus!
+So if we look at the correct part of Egyptian history, we actually find plenty of evidence for the events of Exodus.
 For example, on the third pylon of the temple at Karnak there is a fragmented engraving; it describes a plague-like destruction coming upon Egypt that sounds remarkably like the events in Exodus (to read it yourself, please see this page).

 Further, experts have dated the engraving to around the time of the death of Ahmose I, who lived right in the middle of the period we estimate for the Exodus.
 Indeed, several things (not just that) lead us to conclude that Ahmose I was indeed the pharaoh of the Exodus.
 For example, there even seems to be records of the Hebrew population living in Egypt during that very same time period.
 For a more in-depth discussion, please see our commentary, Who was Pharaoh during the Exodus?.

 The point is this: there is no lack of evidence.
-The problem is that secular and religious authorities are ignoring it, deliberately, knowingly, and purposely.
+The problem is that many secular and religious authorities deliberately ignore it.
+Why?

 Hebrew historians and most religious commentators usually agree that Moses wrote the first five books of the Bible (known as the Pentateuch).
 However, that isn’t 100% right.